-Risk Associated With Iron Supplements,
+Transcript: Risk Associated with Iron Supplements

 Because the human body has no mechanism to rid itself of excess iron, we evolved to tightly regulate the absorption of iron.
-If our iron stores are low, our intestines boost the absorption of iron, and if our iron stores are topped off, our intestines block the absorption of iron to maintain us in the sweet spot.
-But this only works with the primary source of iron in the human diet, the iron found in plant foods.
-Our digestive system can't regulate the iron in ingested blood—heme iron.
-The iron in animal foods can just zip right our intestinal barrier even if we already have too much; we have no control over it.
+If our iron stores are low, our intestines boost the absorption of iron, and if our iron stores are topped off, our intestines block the absorption of iron to maintain us in that sweet spot.
+But this only works with the primary source of iron in the human diet—the iron found in plant foods.
+Our digestive system cannot regulate the iron in ingested blood—heme iron.
+The iron in animal foods can just zip right through our intestinal barrier—even if we already have too much in our system; we have no control over it.

-And so, before going on iron supplements I would suggest talking to your physician about first trying to treat it through diet alone, by eating lots of healthy iron-rich foods like chickpeas and pumpkin seeds while consuming vitamin C-rich foods at the same meal, such as citrus, tropical fruits, broccoli, or bell peppers, which improve plant iron absorption, while avoiding drinking tea and coffee with your meals, which can impair iron absorption.
+And so, before going on iron supplements, I would suggest talking to your physician about first trying to treat it through diet alone—by eating lots of healthy iron-rich foods, like chickpeas and pumpkin seeds, while consuming vitamin C-rich foods at the same meal, such as citrus, tropical fruits, broccoli, bell peppers, which improve plant iron absorption, while at the same time avoiding drinking tea and coffee with your meals, which can impair iron absorption.

-Since organic acids like vitamin C can boost iron absorption, the coca cola company commissioned a study to see if drinking coke would do the same thing, and the answer is no.
+Since organic acids like vitamin C can boost iron absorption, the Coca Cola company commissioned a study to see if drinking Coke would do the same thing.
+And the answer is: no.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.